mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 ---
 title: Documenting my life
 summary: |
-  Ordinary moments don't have value right now, but they will gain value over time.
+  Ordinary moments don't have value right now, but they will have value over time.
+  We might think that mundane things will stay the same forever, but they don't.
   I decided to document my life by journaling, printing pictures, and making vlogs.
 tags: ['life']
 image: /images/documenting-my-life.jpg
 imageAlt: |
   [Photo by Annushka Ahuja](https://www.pexels.com/photo/a-person-holding-a-camera-8114300/)
 date: 2024-11-10 16:28:00
+libraries: ['doodle']
 ---

 ## Why am I documenting my life?

-Ordinary moments don't have value right now, but they will gain value over time.
+Ordinary moments don't have value right now, but they will have value over time.
 We might think that mundane things will stay the same forever, but they don't.

 [I took the following notes from a vlogger that I admire called Riza](https://www.youtube.com/watch?v=fO43lbqSOkU):